Shabbat Services

 Shabbat Mornings

-Shabbat morning services are scheduled when we are celebrating a bar/bat mitzvah service.
-Please know that all Shabbat morning b’nai mitzvah services are open to the community be it a bar/bat mitzvah service held at a hotel or one of our regular locations.
-All are most welcome to attend.
+Shabbat morning services are scheduled when we are celebrating a bar/bat mitzvah service or when Rabbi Orenstein schedules a "TORAH JAM and POETRY SLAM."
+These are usually scheduled monthly, and involve music, singing, instruments and a thirst for studying the Torah in an upbeat and musical environment.
+Please know that all Shabbat morning services are open to the community.
 Check our worship calendar for times and locations of all Shabbat morning services.

 On selected Shabbat mornings, calendar permitting, we hold Shabbat morning Torah Study & Healing Services not connected with a bar/bat mitzvah service.
 These informal and relaxed gatherings present a unique time for fellowship, prayer, reflection, torah reading, and discussion.
 Special time is taken to offer special prayers of healing and recovery for friends and family members.
 We wrap up the morning with a pot-luck Kiddush, a few “L’chaim” toasts, and, occasionally, serve a Shabbat lunch feast.